-IRS Direct Debit Installment Agreement Plan Benefits and Details
+IRS Direct Debit Installment Agreement Benefits & Details

 Direct Debit Installment Agreement Benefits

 In most cases, paying by direct debit helps you avoid defaulting or incurring penalties.
 Here are a few of the other benefits

 - Setting up a Direct Debit Installment Agreement costs $31 if set up through the IRS Online Payment Agreement.
 Otherwise, the setup fee is $107 dollars.